Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

-Regarding risk factors, you should note that GALXF is essentially a penny stock with a share price just over $1.
-Furthermore, its performance reflects the volatility associated with cheap equities, as GALXF has plummeted from a $3.39 share price in the markets over the past 19 months.
+Regarding risk factors, you should note that GALXF is now a legitimate penny stock with a share price under $1.
+During the past year, shares have plummeted over 59%.

 Similar to Panasonic, Toshiba (OTCMKTS:TOSBF) is primarily known for its electronic devices, particularly its laptop computers.
 While their primary businesses are unlikely to change, Toshiba is shifting resources heavily toward lithium technologies.
-They have already achieved substantial success with high-power, quick-recharging batteries, with more innovations in the pipeline.
+It has already achieved substantial success with high-power, quick-recharging batteries, with more innovations in the pipeline.

 And while TOSBF is a legitimate play on lithium-based battery stocks, its multi-varied product portfolio affords it volatility protection.
-Shares are up roughly 11% YTD, which is a rarity in this sector right now.
+Shares are up roughly 8% year-to-date, despite taking a severe tumble beginning in May.

 The other advantage for Toshiba is that the company has suffered from prior missteps.
-Having got the ugliness out of the way, the company is on a recovery path.
+Having taken the ugliness out of the way, the company is on a recovery path.

 As such, TOSBF offers meaningful exposure to lithium while effectively acting as a hedge.

-As of this writing, Josh Enomoto is long TOSBF.
+As of this writing, Josh Enomoto was long TOSBF.